Russel-Mendes/IEEE-AWS-Webserver/README.md

 1.)
 Log into the AWS Console
 2.)
 Select the EC2 Instance
 3.)
 Select Launch Instance
 4.)
-Create your EC2 Instance
+Create your EC2 Instance <br>
 -- a.)
-Select the: Amazon Linux 2 AMI
+Select the: Amazon Linux 2 AMI <br>
 -- b.)
-Select the Free Tier Options
+Select the Free Tier Options <br>
 -- c.)
-In the upper hot bar, Configure Security Groups -- d.)
-Open all Ports to anywhere across: SSH, HTTP, and HTTPS -- e.)
-Reveiew and Launch Instance
+In the upper hot bar, Configure Security Groups <br>
+-- d.)
+Open all Ports to anywhere across: SSH, HTTP, and HTTPS <br>
+-- e.)
+Reveiew and Launch Instance <br>
 -- f.)
-GENERATE NEW PEM USER KEY AND KEEP THIS SAFE 5.)
+GENERATE NEW PEM USER KEY AND KEEP THIS SAFE <br>
+5.)
 Use the Pem file and MobaXterm to remotely log in 6.)
 Install Python and Flask
 7.)
 Transfer the Project Files
 8.)
 Start the server with "sudo python3 core.py"